DeWitt Sanford Dykes Sr.

-Rev. DeWitt Sanford Dykes Sr. (1903–1991) was an American architect and Methodist minister.
+Rev. DeWitt Sanford Dykes Sr. (August 16, 1903 – August 4, 1991) was an American architect and Methodist minister.
 He was an early African American architect, known for his Methodist church designs found nationally, of which he designed some seventy churches.
 His firm was DeWitt S. Dykes and Associates.

 Early life, family, and education

 DeWitt Sanford Dykes was born on August 16, 1903, in Gladsden, Alabama, to parents Mary Anna Wade and Henry Sanford Roland Dykes.
 His mother was a mother of six children, and his father was a lay minister of Methodism and brick mason.
 In 1910, the family moved to Newport, Tennessee.
 By age 14, Dykes was a master brick mason, which piqued his interest in studying architecture.
 His father was skeptical he could work as an architect because of discrimination and racism, and instead supported his religious studies.

 From 1919 to 1926, Dykes studied in the pre-college division of Morristown Normal and Industrial College (now Morristown College) in Morristown, Tennessee.
 While he was studying, Dykes earned money as a brick mason.
 In the summer of 1925, he took a evening drafting class at Cass Technical High School in Detroit.

-Dykes received a bachelor's degree in 1930 at Clark University in Atlanta (now Clark Atlanta University); a studied simultaneously at the Gammon Theological Seminary (now Interdenominational Theological Center) in Atlanta, where he received a Bachelor of Divinity degree in 1931; followed by study at the school of theology at Boston University, where he received a Master of Sacred Theology in 1932.
+Dykes received a bachelor's degree in 1930 at Clark College in Atlanta (now Clark Atlanta University); a studied simultaneously at the Gammon Theological Seminary (now Interdenominational Theological Center) in Atlanta, where he received a Bachelor of Divinity degree in 1931; followed by study at the school of theology at Boston University, where he received a Master of Sacred Theology in 1932.

 He married Violet Thomasine Anderson in 1932, together they had two kids before she died in 1943.
 His son, DeWitt S. Dykes Jr. (b.
 1938) was an educator and historian at Oakland University.
 His second wife was school principal Viola Gertrude Logan, they married in 1950.